RikLamers/Globalisation/README.md

-# TheNarrative
+# Globalisation
-Transmedia story for a school course called The Narrative.
+A Scroll story that is using fullpage.js.
+Also it is zweverig 🙃